kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 5/Question  33.md

 **What must be done to connect the application to the RDS database via the Internet?
 (Select TWO)**

-- [ ] Configure a NAT Gateway and attach the RDS database
+- [ ] :  Configure a NAT Gateway and attach the RDS database

-- [x] Choose to make the RDS instance publicly accessible and place it in a public subnet
+- [x] :  Choose to make the RDS instance publicly accessible and place it in a public subnet

-- [ ] Select a public IP within the DB subnet group to assign to the RDS instance
+- [ ] :  Select a public IP within the DB subnet group to assign to the RDS instance

-- [x] Create a security group allowing access from the on-premise public IP to the RDS instance and assign to the RDS
+- [x] :  Create a security group allowing access from the on-premise public IP to the RDS instance and assign to the RDS

 instance

-- [ ] Create a DB subnet group that is publicly accessible
+- [ ] :  Create a DB subnet group that is publicly accessible

-*
+*----

+- #rds_instance #rds_database #aws_cloud #amazon_rds #rds
 - hasExplain:: [[explanation_Question  33.md]]